The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 To achieve our purposes, we:

 - maintain a public register of Australian charities

-- register new charities and revoke charities that are no longer entitled to registration
+- register new charities and revoke the registration of organisations no longer entitled to charity registration

 - collect information on charities annually